yzdnaufan/be/README.md

 ## Endpoints

->all GET endpoints have aditional `limit=...` queries that add limit for queries. default is 20
+>all GET endpoints have aditional `limit=...` queries that add limit for queries and will be ordered by time. default is 20

 GET  ../api/getImage?all[]  OR ../api/getImage?uname=[]